hbs-rcs/hbsgrid-docs/docs/help.md

     - You can also check your disk usage by running the command `df -h filepath/to/directory`.
 2. Are the permissions set appropriately for (shared) read/write access?
     - Inconsistent group ownership or read/write access can cause permission denied errors.
-    - You can check the permissions on files and directories either by viewing the properties of the item in the GUI File Manager in NoMachine or by running `ls -al filepath/to/directory` in a terminal.
+    - Verify the permissions by viewing the item's properties in the Files browser in NoMachine/Gnome or by running `ls -al filepath/to/directory` in a terminal.
     - File permissions can be changed using [our instructions here](https://hbs-rcs.github.io/hbsgrid-docs/worksafe/#file-ownership-and-permissions).
 If you do not have the rights to do so, first check with your colleagues on the project folder to see if they can change the permissions; the owner of the file or folder should be able to do so.
 3. Did you transfer data via mounted volumes instead of via SFTP (e.g., Filezilla or Cyberduck)?
 Doing so often results in unexpected file / folder permissions.
 Please see our instructions in 2b to change the permissions if this is what is causing the issue, and we recommend using [other data transfer methods](https://hbs-rcs.github.io/hbsgrid-docs/syncfiles/#transfer-data-fromto-local-storage) going forward.